Typeform/js-api-client/README.md

 ### Testing

-The project has implemeted unit and integration tests.
+The project has implemented unit tests.

 ``` bash
 yarn install